Additive versus multiplicative parameters - applications in economics and finance: Abstract

 \section{Abstract}

-In this paper, we pay our attention to geometric parameters and their applications in economics and finance.
-We discuss the multiplicative models in which a geometric mean and a geometric standard deviation are more natural than arithmetic ones.
-We give two examples from Warsaw Stock Exchange in 1995--2009 and from a bid of 52-week treasury bills in 1992--2009 in Poland as an illustrative example.
-For distributions having applications in finance and insurance we give their multiplicative parameters as well as their estimations.
-We consider, among others, heavy-tailed distributions such as lognormal and Pareto distribution, applied to modelling of large losses.
+In this paper, we pay our attention to multiplicative parameters of random variables and their estimators.
+We study multiplicative properties of the multiplicative expectation and multiplicative variation as well as their estimators.
+For distributions having applications in finance and insurance we provide their multiplicative parameters and their properties.
+We consider, among others, heavy-tailed distributions such as lognormal and Pareto distributions, applied to the modelling of large losses.
+We discuss multiplicative models, in which the geometric mean and the geometric standard deviation are more natural than their arithmetic counterparts.
+We provide two examples from the Warsaw Stock Exchange in 1995--2009 and from a bid of 52-week treasury bills in 1992--2009 in Poland as an illustrative example.